ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 2.7 Security Boundary Clarification

-It is important to explicitly state:
+Microsoft, (2025) argues that it is important to explicitly state:

 An OU is not a security boundary.

 A domain is a security boundary.

-Although OUs allow administrative delegation and policy scoping, authentication and trust enforcement occur at the domain level.
+AD allows administrative delegation and policy scoping through OU, however the main security boundary is the domain or forest itself, where authentication and trust occur.

 Cross-domain access: